“It’s me you need ta worry ‘bout now, Rat-boy. Me an’ Sue.”

 GM: It swings open.

 The man on the other side is tall, broad-shouldered, and barrel-chested.
 His features hover somewhere around middle-aged, with sun-blond hair just slightly receding from his ruddy-skinned temple.
 He’s dressed in a gray sports coat, a pressed sky-blue shirt that matches his eyes, and large gold belt buckle that depicts a bull’s-head on the center.
-The smile he offers Mouse is wide, fierce, and white, save for two flashes of gold-replaced teeth.
+The smile he offers Mouse is wide, fierce, and white, save for two flashes of golden teeth.

 “Afternoon, son.
 Yer Mercurial Fernandez.”